 Finding Better Methods of Help

 Other methods of preventing patients from exhibiting aggressive behavior, psychosis, mania, etc. have also arisen over the centuries.
-Many of these have degraded the patient by inflicting violence, restraints, isolation, in a sort of desperate or even punitive fashion.
+Many of these have degraded the patient by inflicting violence, restraints, and isolation, in a sort of desperate or even punitive fashion.
 One is reminded of the way horse trainers of the past sought to control wild behavior with restraints, or just beating their charges into submission.

 Instead, one can seek to understand the reasons for aberrant or unwanted conditions so that these can be addressed.
 For example, a horse with an injured back will throw a rider not from spite, but from a protective self-preservation instinct.
 One could beat the horse into an apathetic resignation to obey, or one could do a medical check and would find the injury so it could be treated.